jodykpw/proxmox-ubuntu-vm/README.md

 This repository contains an automation script and templates for deploying Ubuntu Server on Proxmox using Cloud-Init.

+## Design goals

+The objective is to utilise the provided automation script for deploying Ubuntu Server on Proxmox using Cloud-Init.
+This approach is necessary due to the absence of GitLab CI/CD with Terraform setup to create Proxmox virtual machines.
+By leveraging the automation script, we aim to streamline the deployment process and ensure consistent provisioning of Ubuntu Server instances on the Proxmox infrastructure.

 ## 🚀 Deployment Steps

 1. First login to your Proxmox VE host terminal: